 The Tax Benefits of Life Insurance

 Some people consider the tax benefits of life insurance to be more of a wealthy man’s issue.
 However, this is not the case, because anyone who receives the proceeds from a life insurance policy can tell you that these proceeds are a tax-free benefit.
-This means that when a young wife is mailed the proceeds of a life insurance policy after the unexpected death of her husband, this money is received tax-free.
+Of course, you can get more clarity by discussing it with your personal financial advisor wollongong, or elsewhere.
+Nonetheless, this tax benefit means that when a young wife is mailed the proceeds of a life insurance policy after the unexpected death of her husband, this money is received tax-free.
 This is because the life insurance benefits are not part of the estate and are therefore not subject to any taxes the estate incurs.
 This tax-free status applies to both whole and term life insurance products.

 Permanent life insurance policies, such as a whole life insurance policy, offers the insured a unique investment opportunity.
 In a whole life policy, monthly premiums are invested and this results in the growth of cash value within the policy.
 The growth of this cash value is tax-deferred as long as the policy remains active; and, depending on policy regulations, the insured may access this cash value as a tax-free benefit usually in an amount up to the basis.
 The basis is an amount equal to the total premium paid at the time of the cash value is withdrawn.
 After this point, any gain will be taxed as regular income.
 It should be noted that any dividends paid on a whole life policy are non-taxable because these dividends are considered to be a return of premium.